Information for Ukrainian refugees

 If you have a Ukrainian passport, you do not need to apply for asylum in the Netherlands.
 You are covered by the Temporary Protection Directive Ukraine and will have access to, among other things:

-You have to arrange a number of things yourself, such as a proof of residence (right of residence, see www.ind.nl/ukraine) and a DigiD (see www.refugeehelp.nl/digid).
-You can read more about the arrangements you have to make on www.refugeehelp.nl/needtodo.
+You have to arrange a number of things yourself, such as a proof of residence (right of residence) (see webpage IND on Ukraine) and a DigiD (see refugeehelp.nl/digid).
+You can read more about the arrangements you have to make on refugeehelp.nl/arrangements.
 You will, however, need a (Ukrainian) passport.
-Find out how to get it on www.refugeehelp.nl/passport.
+Find out how to get it at refugeehelp.nl/passport.

 Have you received a letter from the IND asking you to collect your proof of residence within 4 weeks?
-Make an appointment as soon as possible at www.ind.nl/en/ukraine.
-If you don't, you will lose your right of residence, your place in the reception centre, etc. For more information, visit: www.refugeehelp.nl/pick_up_your_sticker_asap.
+Use the IND Appointments page to make an appointment as soon as possible.
+If you don't, you will lose your right of residence, your place in the reception centre, etc. More information: refugeehelp.nl/pick_up_your_sticker_asap.

 Arrange in Amersfoort